 5. Keep Your Weight From Fluctuating Too Much

 Constant and unhealthy weight fluctuation affects the skin’s elasticity too—that means no yo-yo diets!
 Keep your weight steady within a healthy range for you and your body type.
 And definitely chat with your doctor for guidance on where your body mass index should be (and remain).

 6. Get Seven to Eight Hours of Sleep Every Night

 This likely isn’t news to you, and anyone who’s sleep deprived has probably noted the effects it has on their skin.
-Shooting for seven to eight hours of deep, uninterrupted sleep every night allows your skin to repair daily wear and tear.
+Shooting for the recommended seven to nine hours of deep, uninterrupted sleep every night allows your skin to repair daily wear and tear.
 (Psst, here’s how to get the best night’s sleep every single night.)

 7. Don’t Smoke—and Avoid Smoky Environments When You Can

 In case you haven’t heard, smoking is bad for you.
 But even nonsmokers need to understand that constant exposure to secondhand smoke exposes them to harmful free radicals that lead to sallow skin and collagen breakdown, and slow skin's ability to heal.
 Sometimes it’s hard to avoid—you’re not just going to wait on the curb while your friends hang out at a particularly smoky bar—but take extra care to stay in nonsmoking hotel rooms, rent smoke-free apartment buildings, and avoid spending hours at smoky bars and restaurants every night.